 You cannot escape.
 You cannot flee

 Even if he had been standing in the middle of a desert, Joe still would have felt a frosty fear scrape into his spine.
 But he was already shaking.
-The sky stood close to night, the grey firmament fading to a purple hue beneath the endless stream of pale sleet, yet the windows inside Laura’s house remained darker still.
+The sky bent closer to night, the grey firmament fading to a purple hue beneath the endless stream of pale sleet.
+The windows inside Laura’s house remained darker still.

 Joe turned and got back in the car, looking all around him for any movement in the limited visibility.
 Only shadows lengthened.
-Once inside, he locked the door and turned on the dashboard light.
+Once his seat belt was on, he locked the door and turned on the dashboard light.

 He thought about his reply, but another chime already sounded:

 We first found Michael Thompson when he was three years old.
 He had a nightmare, one that would remain with him for the rest of his life.
 It was a recurring event, a repeating algorithm.
 Eventually, the particulars faded away, leaving only the imprint of a single entity.